 Morocco: Programme for the fight against gender-based violence through the empowerment of women and girls in Morocco

-- Reference Guide on standards for the care of female victims of violence has been published and widely circulated to the Department of Justice, the police and Royal Guard.
-Training provided to NGOs on listening techniques, legal violence, social violence and emotional abuse and support provided to counseling centers.
-Development begun of a Programme of Action for the Protection of Children, particularly girls.
-Support provided to income-generating women’s cooperatives.
+- A reference Guide on standards for the care of female victims of violence was published and widely circulated to the Department of Justice, the police and Royal Guard.
+Training was provided to NGOs on listening techniques, legal violence, social violence and emotional abuse and support provided to counseling centers.
+A Programme of Action for the Protection of Children, particularly girls, was initiated.

 - Support was provided to income-generating women’s cooperatives.

 Click for more detailed results from the Joint Programmes in Morocco (in French).